- Maintain a safe distance between your furniture and heating sources.

 - Always avoid hard rubbing.

 - Never use harsh chemicals, paint, detergents, abrasives etc. on leather products.

 - Leather puddling is common, especially for plush sofas.
-Recommended to fluff the cushions properly to retainits shape.
+Recommend fluffing the cushions properly to retain its shape.

 Solid Wood Care

 - All solid wood surfaces are protected with a layer of wax or oil.
 However, the oiled layer will wear off overtime.
 Hence recommend to oil every 12 – 18 months with suitable wood top oil, based on the manual guide.